 Ages: 4 – 9

 Your third favorite children’s TV channel, Sprout, now has its very own tablet device, featuring games, apps, and digital coloring activities.
 Face it: Your kid is more likely to do something educational if it’s coming from their favorite cartoon, not their favorite textbook.
 The other features that sets this device apart is MeeGenius, which includes hundreds of read-along book options (including 10 free titles).
 That should hold them until high school.

 Ages: 2 – 5

 Vizit Me Fable

 The VizitMe Fable is a great piece of tech to encourage their artistic side.
 Sure, there are plenty of books and games, but there’s a stronger focus on tools to help them create digital artwork and take photos.
 And because every good artist also needs to master the art of self-promotion, the Fable comes equipped with a private, kid-friendly social network that lets them send what they made to a curated list of friends you control.
-You can still put it up on the fridge, but you might need a neodymium magnet.
+You can still put the kids tablet up on the fridge, but you might need a neodymium magnet.

 Ages: 3 – 10

-If you have an middle or high school student with tough homework assignments, consider this high-functioning tablet which comes equipped with Windows OS and Microsoft Office.
-Just make sure they take a break from building spreadsheets every once in awhile and also try some of the pre-loaded apps and body-motion games.
+If you have a middle or high school student with tough homework assignments, consider this high-functioning kids tablet which comes equipped with Windows OS and Microsoft Office.
+Just make sure they take a break from building spreadsheets every once in awhile and also try some of the pre-loaded apps and body-motion video games.
 (You know what they say: All work and no play makes Jack repress his deep-seeded need to connect.)

 Ages: 8 – 12